 But how will the office be reimagined in the post-COVID world?
 For many hybrid workers, the office will provide an opportunity to collaborate face-to-face with their colleagues.
 Organisations may move away from seas of desks to focus on meeting rooms and collaborative spaces in order to satisfy this need.

 With the health risks associated with COVID-19 set to be prevalent for many years to come, a culture of hot desking may no longer be appropriate.
 At Six Degrees we have implemented a desk booking system, enabling our people to pre-book desks and allowing us to carry out proper cleaning and disinfecting every day.

 Reviewing Your Office Real Estate

-Office real estate is a key consideration for many of the public sector organisations we speak to.
+Office real estate is a key consideration for many of the organisations we speak to at Six Degrees.
 Maintaining a self-contained office space brings with it both commercial and environmental costs, and with many organisations moving onsite server estates to the cloud it makes sense to review office leasing arrangements at the same time.